J0ss077/ElectricTilesFactorioMod/README.md

 ElectricTilesDataInterface.adaptTilePrototype({
     {
-        tile       = {}, -- [REQUIRED] EXACTLY the same data required for creating a Tile Prototype item       = {}, -- [REQUIRED] EXACTLY the same data required for creating an Item Prototype recipe     = {}, -- [OPTIONAL] EXACTLY the same data required for creating Recipe Prototype others     = {}, -- [OPTIONAL] special values for the interface to consider while processing technology = {}, -- [OPTIONAL] array of tech names for unlocking the variant
+        tile       = {}, -- [REQUIRED] EXACTLY the same data required for creating a Tile Prototype item       = {}, -- [OPTIONAL] EXACTLY the same data required for creating an Item Prototype recipe     = {}, -- [OPTIONAL] EXACTLY the same data required for creating Recipe Prototype others     = {}, -- [OPTIONAL] special values for the interface to consider while processing technology = {}, -- [OPTIONAL] array of tech names for unlocking the variant